 The proposed development supports provincial interest by making more efficient use of finite urban land and increasing housing supply upon existing linear municipal infrastructure meant to serve the public.
 The severance is not premature, and does not compromise any future land use redevelopment considerations on adjacent lands.
 The proposed lot geometry is consistent with traditional neighbourhood development practice and the community at large.
-Public service facilities, service commercial uses, Downtown and public schools are either nearby within Fenwick or a short drive from Fonthill.
+Public service facilities, service commercial uses, Downtown and public schools are nearby or within walking distance.